 Article 4 New Jellyfish Problem Means Jellyfish Are Not the Only Problem

-The reason why I have discussed the jellyfish problem, even if it does not seem to be a world changing problem, is because it shows the kind of unpredictable events that can happen from the side effects of our technologies.
-In this case, the specific side effects seem to be our pollution and climate change which are causing the jellyfish populations to explode.
+The reason why I have discussed the jellyfish problem, even if it does not seem to be world-changing, is because it shows the kind of unpredictable events that can happen from the side effects of our technologies.
+In this case, the specific side effects seem to be our pollution and climate change that are causing the jellyfish populations to explode.
 It may be some time before we can know for sure the exact cause of the jellyfish population increase and to what extent it will affect our oceans but regardless the countries of the world must be more prepared to handle such side effects.
 We must be able to work in a unified fashion in order to prevent such problems and equally important, act together to resolve them with global policies that can be implemented immediately.
-It just seems that there are too many instances where we first indulge in our technologies then attempt to correct the side effects later, under the inaccurate assumption that we can always resolve them.
+There are too many instances where we first indulge in our technologies, then attempt to correct the side effects later, under the inaccurate assumption that we can always resolve them.

 Another side effect of technology has also become apparent.
 The disparity of technological power between humankind has become predominant.
 As we populate the world we find that there are now the technological HAVES and HAVE NOTS.